gabrielfs7/udemy-docker-mastery/README.md

 What happened?

-- Docker tried to locate locally an image "nginx".
+- Docker tried to locate locally an image "nginx" in the image cache.
-- Docked did not find, so Downloaded it from "hub.docker.com".
+- Docked did not find, so it will download from "hub.docker.com".
-- Docker Engine started a new process for a container of "nginx" image.
+- The latest image will be download, which means "nginx:latest" and it will be stored in the image cache.
+- Docker Engine will give to the container an IP in a private network.
 - Docker Engine exposed container port "80".
 - Docker Engine redirected the traffic for your localhost port "80" to container port "80".
+- Docker Engine started a new process for a container of "nginx" image.
+- This container will execute "CMD" command inside the Docker file of "nginx" image.

 If we want to run it in a "detached" process, we can run: